leaftail1880/leafy-db/README.md

 ## Gitlab support?

 The only one problem with gitlab is that i have no idea how to test if repo exists.
-If you wamt to use my wrapper with gitlab, tell me, ill fix that.
-All other things to do are done already!
+If you want to use my wrapper with gitlab, tell me, ill fix that.
+All other things to integrate are done already!